clerk/javascript/packages/upgrade/source/versions/v5/common/frontend-api-to-publishable-key.md

 matcher: '[^_]CLERK_FRONTEND_API'
 ---

-If you are using a `CLERK_FRONTEND_API` environment variable, the name must be changed to `CLERK_PUBLISHABLE_KEY` instead.
-Note that the values are different as well, so this is not just a key replacement.
+The `CLERK_FRONTEND_API` environment variable was renamed to `CLERK_PUBLISHABLE_KEY`. **Note:** The values are different, so this is not just a key replacement.
 You can find the publishable key in your Clerk dashboard.
-Make sure you do this in both your dev and production environments.
+Make sure to update this in all environments (dev, staging, production).
+[More information](/docs/deployments/overview#api-keys-and-environment-variables).